KemalAkin/kemalakin.github.io/_pages/about.md

 </p>

 <p align="justify">
-In addition to 4 years of experience as a cosmology researcher, I also have 3 years of professional experience as a researcher in the Department of Forensic Sciences where I was responsible for designing/conducting physics, ballistics, questioned document examination laboratory sessions and teaching physics, calculus and data analysis.
+In addition to 4 years of experience as a cosmology researcher, I also have 3 years of professional experience as a researcher in the Department of Forensic Sciences where I was responsible for applying scientific principles and methods to the analysis, identification, and classification of physical evidence in criminal cases.
 As a education committee member I had contributions to academical, educational and administrative operations/organizations.
 </p>

 <p align="justify">